GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 CommitInfo(commit_url='https://huggingface.co/Maximofn/Llama-3-8B-Instruct-GPTQ-4bits/commit/75600041ca6e38b5f1fb912ad1803b66656faae4', commit_message='Tokenizers for meta-llama/Meta-Llama-3-8B-Instruct: 4bits, gr128, desc_act=False', commit_description='', oid='75600041ca6e38b5f1fb912ad1803b66656faae4', pr_url=None, pr_revision=None, pr_num=None)

 Let's quantize it to 2 bits.
-I restart the notebook to avoid memory problems and log in again in Hugging Face
+I'll restart the notebook to avoid memory issues and log back into Hugging Face.

 from huggingface_hub import notebook_login